What is Family Day Care?

 - Are the children happily involved in activities?

 - Availability of flexible care arrangements and times.

 - Ability to cater for any special needs your children may have.

 Is there any help with the cost of child care?

-The Commonwealth Government provides assistance through Child Care Benefit to help with the cost of child care.
-For more information contact the Family Assistance Office (FAO 136150).
+The Commonwealth Government provides assistance through Child Care Subsidy to help with the cost of child care.
+For more information contact the Department of Human Services – 136 150.